efabless/mpw_precheck/README.md

     - compress: compresses the project directory.
     - uncompress: decompresses the project directory.
   - Step #3.3: Fuzzy Consistency checks on the netlists (spice or verilog) and the GDS.
 Caravel is the benchmark.
-    - The top level module is `caravel` and there is a `user_project_wrapper` under it.
-    - `caravel` and `user_project_wrapper` exist and are non-trivial.
-    - You have not changed the pin list of the `user_project_wrapper`.
-    - You are only using the allowed power connections with the pads.
-    - The instance names and types match for `caravel` and the `user_project_wrapper` (a comparison between the netlist and the gds).
 - Step #4: TBA
 - Step #5: Runs DRC checks on the GDS-II.
 - Step #6: TBA
 - Step #7: TBA

 ## Current Assumptions:
-- The project is compressed, and so before running anything we should run make uncompress and then copy all .gds files to the top level (target path) to process them.
 - The top module name is `caravel`.
 - The user module name is `user_project_wrapper`